 2. Movie Niche Internet Traffic

 Many movie marketers have found out that trying to market to everybody is cost prohibitive.
 It is far easier to find your niche and concentrate all efforts to spreading word of mouth and encouraging audience engagement.
 In the years to come independent filmmakers will become increasingly dependent on internet traffic to drive movie sales.

 If your movie website does not “speak” your visitor, then they will bounce off your movie website and never come back.
 It is significantly easier to sell your movie to someone who already loves the types of movies you’re selling.
 For example, a teen love story is not going to appeal to the same audience as the Killer Clown movie.

 When you choose a movie idea that already has an established niche audience, it is much easier to optimize your movie website to not only attract your intended visitor, but convert these folks into paying movie watchers.

 These people come to your website because they are searching for your type of movie.
 And the cool part?
 Utilizing several internet traffic estimators, modern moviemakers can find out how many people are searching for movies within a particular genre.

 3. Building Community Around Your Filmmaking

 With the emergence of non-discriminatory movie distribution, you must remember that YOU are responsible for building your audience.
 The amount of people who know you and like you and buy your movies will determine your success.
 This means your movie idea has to be refined…

 If you don’t mind the idea of becoming “that guy,” creating several movies marketed to a well defined target audience makes it much easier to develop a following of people who enthusiastically devour your movies.
 And once established, having a following provides you with the opportunity to really get to know your audience.
 Which makes it much easier to say: “I have a movie idea.”

-If you liked this article, you’ll love the independent producer’s guide to Movie Distribution.
+If you liked this movie marketing article, you willl love the independent producer’s guide to Movie Distribution.